hope-redemption/MMML_Vehicle_Prediction/README.md

 ## Using the code and trained models

 As our work was carried out on Google Colab, we highly recommend running all the codes and tests there.
-You can conveniently access the Google Colab page at xxx.
+You can conveniently access the Google Colab page at [Vehicle Rating Prediction](https://drive.google.com/drive/folders/1hPsnMsdDR2U8lBSR68IJv6E4qkHGvcHO?usp=sharing).

 ### Setting up the workspace